 During Trump’s first term, workplace immigration raids upended communities, separated families, and resulted in the arrest of thousands of workers, many of whom were victims of labor abuse and exploitation.
 And now, the Administration has made clear that it plans to resume large-scale, worksite immigration raids in its second term.
 To respond effectively, we need strong networks in place to engage in effective and holistic raids resistance and response strategies to protect our communities, members, and neighbors.

-The National Immigration Law Center (NILC) and the Tennessee Immigrant and Refugee Rights Coalition (TIRRC) are holding a seven-part webinar training series on workplace raids resistance and response based in part on our experience responding to the 2018 raid at the Southeastern Provision meatpacking plant in Bean Station, Tennessee.
+The National Immigration Law Center (NILC) and the Tennessee Immigrant and Refugee Rights Coalition (TIRRC) are holding a five-part webinar training series on workplace raids resistance and response based in part on our experience responding to the 2018 raid at the Southeastern Provision meatpacking plant in Bean Station, Tennessee.

 The trainings will cover all facets of raids response from a power-building perspective and will be led by speakers with on-the-ground experience responding to workplace raids.
 The series is designed for community organizers, labor advocates, legal professionals, and other stakeholders committed to supporting workers and affected communities in the aftermath of workplace raids.
 You can view the descriptions of the webinar sessions below.
 We will be updating this page with links to the recordings on an ongoing basis.